 Who is eligible to apply?

-All people with non-binary gender identities or who identify as women are welcome to apply; while no one is excluded from applying on the basis of gender, female and genderfluid applicants will be given preference during selection.
+All people with non-binary gender identities or who identify as women (transgender or cisgender) are welcome to apply.
 Further to this, we look for applicants;

 who are involved with, or have attended one or more workshops organized by communities like Rails Girls, Railsbridge, Black Girls Code, PyLadies, or similar initiatives.